Boca Raton Community High School: Boca Raton NJROTC

-The Bobcat Battalion was started in 1994 by LCDR Kenneth A. Bingham USN (Ret.) who was later joined by Chief Petty Officer Edwin A. Morales, USN (Ret.).
-The current Naval Science instructors are Lieutenant Colonel Dennis Powers USMC (Ret.), Master Chief Petty Officer Alberto C. Sosa USN (Ret.), and Chief Petty Officer Edwin A. Morales USN (Ret.).
+The Bobcat Battalion was started in 1994 by LCDR Kenneth A. Bingham USN (Ret.).
 It has since become one of the best in the nation.
 The Regiment consisted of five companies, with approximately 400 cadets in the unit as of 2014.
 Cadets' daily curriculum involves academics, physical training (PT), and general knowledge on life in the United States Navy.
 The NJROTC's main goal is to develop informed citizens.
-The current Commanding Officer of the unit is c/CDR Ellie Rafalski.